Dara of Jasenovac: Reaction

+Reception

-Critical reception
+Critical response

 The film was met with mixed reviews from international media.
-On Rotten Tomatoes, it holds an approval rating of 55% based on 22 reviews, with an average rating of 6.3/10.
+On Rotten Tomatoes, it holds an approval rating of 57% based on 23 reviews, with an average rating of 6.3/10.

 Jay Weissberg of Variety gave the film a negative review.
 Weissberg questions the producers' motives and writes that the film contains "undisguised anti-Croatian and anti-Catholic elements" which are "designed as incendiary fodder" for current conflicts, and that it lacks any serious examination of the dangers of nationalism, racism and genocide which are instead replaced with "cheap sensation and sentiment".
 Weissberg's review provoked a reaction from the film's director Predrag Antonijević and executive producer Michael Berenbaum, the President of the Board of Directors of Film Center of Serbia Jelena Trivan, representatives of the film's distributor, MegaCom, Serbian Minister of Internal Affairs Aleksandar Vulin, and Serbian Minister of Culture and Information Maja Gojković, among others.
 Antonijević dubbed Weisberg's critique as a political "pamphlet" rather than a movie review as it contained "only two or three sentences about the film itself".
 Berenbaum disputed Weissberg's anti-Croatian and anti-Catholic charges as "nonsense", stressing the film's factual adherence to camp testimonials and that if someone thinks the story is political, "that's [them] bringing it to the story".
 Meanwhile, Weissberg—who is Jewish himself—revealed that he received online antisemitic abuse in a campaign directed at him by Minister Vulin.
 Highlighting Vulin's close relationship with the widow of Slobodan Milošević, Weissberg stated, "This is a man who has certainly condoned a genocide who is turning around and calling me a Holocaust denier".

 Writing for Film Threat, Ray Lobo reviewed the film positively, noting that it is "a unique World War II story worth watching" and serves as a "World War II education" as well as an "education in the Balkan conflicts of the last decade of the twentieth century".
 Lobo praises the film's production quality and lighting as well as the cast for effectively conveying "both the degradation of camp life and the will to live".

 In The Jewish Chronicle, Linda Marric rated the film two stars out of five, stating that the film "often feels needlessly gratuitous... as though the film takes pleasure in depicting these atrocities in every lurid detail".
 She states that "the film often descends into nationalistic and anti-Croat fervor" but praised the film's technical quality and the "beautifully understated performance" of actress Biljana Čekić.